entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-api-claim.md

 CMD [ "node", "index.js" ]
 ```

 ## Step 2.
-Connect the MFE to the MS using an API Claim
+Use an API CLaim to connect the MFE to the MS
 1. Create an API Claim to connect the MFE to the MS. If different names were used for the MFE or MS, update the command accordingly.
-The `serviceUrl` parameter is used to set up `microfrontends/simple-mfe/public.mfe-config.json` for local testing and should match the settings in entando.json.
+The `serviceUrl` parameter is used to set up `microfrontends/simple-mfe/public.mfe-config.json` for local testing and should match the settings in `entando.json`.
 ``` shell
 ent bundle api add simple-mfe simple-node-api --serviceName=simple-node-ms --serviceUrl=http://localhost:8081
 ```